rootchain/pcspecsdraft/chain.md

 ## Sealing

 Chain is not sealed until at least 51% of **all signers** produce a block in their own chain with **witness** operation in it.

+## Blocks

+Main restriction for blocks is that they cannot be produced with zero operations.

+Blocks with higher `height` have to always have higher `timestamp` as well.